Investment approvals

 For more information see the fact sheet.

-Relevant authority: Department of Industry, Science, Energy and Resources
+Relevant authority: Department of Industry, Science and Resources

 Environmental approvals

-Will your project have a significant impact on the environment?
+Will your project have a significant impact on a matter of national environmental significance?

 The matters of national environmental significance protected under national environment law include: